mweinroth/epi2me2r/README.md

 You will use this directory location as later when you import your samples.

 ### metadata
 The second file you will need is a metadata file describing the type of samples you have, such as sample names.
 This file may also contain other important information about your samples such as treatments.
-There are only two required columns: _filename_ and _barcode_.
+There are four required columns if you are running both a WIMP and AMR analysis:

+This file has **4** required columns that must been entered as seen below:

+- `amr_filename` : the original amr file name without the csv extension
+- `amr_barcodes` : the barcodes of each same (note if you did not barcode any of your samples enter *none* in all of the cells). **In the AMR workflow, barcodes are listed as "barcode" and a two digit number, no barcodes are entered as"none"**
-- **filename** is the EPI2ME csv name your file was given, an example is "arma_288715" note the csv extension is removed.
+- `wimp_filename` : the original amr file name without the csv extension
-- **barcode** is that barcode your library was constructed with.
-If you did not barcode fill this column with "none".
-If you did youse barcodes, spell the first word and make all barcodes to digits (i.e. "barcode04" or "barcode10").
-These columns should be the first two in your metadata csv with the both in lowercase.
+- `wimp_barcodes` : the barcodes of each same (note if you did not barcode any of your samples enter *NA* in all of the cells). **In the AMR workflow, barcodes are listed as "BC" and a two digit number, no barcodes are entered as"NA"**
+- `additionally information` after these four required columns, you may include any additional metadata that is import, such as treatment type, sample numbers, etc.

 ![](https://github.com/mweinroth/epi2me2r/blob/master/screenshots.for.github/metadata.jpg)